keeperofthenecklace/movieDB/README.md

 ## Filters

-By default, movieDB processes all values returned from IMDb.
+When performing statistics on an object, movieDB by default processes all fields.

-You can customize what fields you want to process with the following filters:
+Contrary, to this default approach, you now have the option of filtering what fields you want processed with the following 2 filters.

 * only
 * except

-'only' processes the provided fields you supply.
+'only' analyzes the fields you provide.

-'Except' is the inverse of 'only.
+'Except' is the inverse of 'only'.
+It analyzes all the fields you did not provide.

 ``` ruby
 m.standardize only: [:budget, :revenue, :length, :vote_average]